mossbanay/Psychology-3-4/Questions/Chapter11.md

 #### What observation led Pavlov to study classical conditioning?

-The salivation of dogs to meat powder.
+Pavlov observed how dogs fed meat powder would begin to salivate when Pavlov approached them before actually presented with the meat powder.

 #### Define classical conditioning and briefly describe how it occurs, without referring to any 'technical' terms.